YuiHrsw/neocph/README.md

 press `F5`.
 It will bundle the extension using Webpack first, saving the output in `dist/`.

-We recommend installing `ESLint` VS Code extensions.
 Before commiting, make sure you are passing the following tests:

--   ESLint lint: `npm run lint`.
 -   Typescript compilation: `npm run test-compile`.
 -   Pre-publish bundling: `npm run vscode:prepublish`.